Cpt-Dingus/blog-page/Beginners guide to satellite reception.md

 ---
 **METEOR-M**

-- As for their Russian counterpart, **2** satellites are currently broadcasting in VHF: **Meteor-M N°2-3** and ~~**Meteor-M N°2-4**~~ *(Refer to temporary notice on top of page)* (Meteor M2-x for short), a part of the **Meteor-M** constellation.
+- As for their Russian counterpart, **2** satellites are currently broadcasting in VHF: **Meteor-M N°2-3** and **Meteor-M N°2-4** (Meteor M2-x for short), a part of the **Meteor-M** constellation.
 They were launched very recently - in June of 2023 and February of 2024 respectively.
 - These satellites broadcasts a *digital* **[LRPT (Low rate picture transmission)](https://www.sigidwiki.com/wiki/Low_Rate_Picture_Transmission_(LRPT))** signal that includes 3 channels at a JPEG-compressed 1 km/px quality.
 It includes **FEC** to make sure the picture doesn't come out grainy as well as allowing you to decode the signal properly even if the signal is fairly weak.

 <break>

 - This satellite series has been plagued with accidents, faults, and delays.
 Meteor M1 and M2 lost altitude control, M2-1 exploded on launch and M2-2 got hit by a micrometeor making it unable to broadcast LRPT.
 M2-3 is sadly no exception: its LRPT antenna didn't fully extend, leaving it in a tilted angle making the signal improperly polarized, experience random drops as well as making it generally weaker than it is suppoed to be.
-M2-4 has succesfully launched on leap day in 2024, ~~is broadcasting LRPT at a full strength.
-No issues have been detected with the satellite so far.~~ *(Refer to temporary notice on top of page)*
+M2-4 has succesfully launched on leap day in 2024, is broadcasting LRPT at a full strength.
+No issues have been detected with the satellite so far.

 ## Broadcast issues